fassko/fassko.github.io/Content/blog/swiftui-alert.md

 ### Using identifiable state variable

-The second approach, which I like much better, and is more type safety, let's dig into details.
+I like the second approach much better - it is more type safe.
 At first, we need to set up a structure representing the alert that conforms to the `Identifiable` protocol.
 Inside this structure, we have a local enumeration type representing all alerts types we would like to show and return the specific alert view.
 Ideally, it should be separated, but to show this example, I kept it like this.

 ```swift
 struct AlertIdentifier: Identifiable {